nyaakobot/nyaako/README.md

 # nyaako
-A discord bot for fetching results from nyaa.si with a download feature.
+A discord bot that fetches results from nyaa.si with a download feature.

 # Commands
 ```